anywhichway/lmdb-query/README.md

 Warning, the explanation below are a bit dense!
 See the [examples](#examples) for a better understanding.

+### keyMatch

-If `keyMatch` is an array, it is used to find all keys lexically starting at the array and ending one byte higher (not inclusive).
+- If `keyMatch` is an array, it is used to find all keys lexically starting at the array and ending one byte higher (not inclusive).
 The array items can be any literals that are valid as LMDB key components, plus functions and regular expressions (or strings that can be converted into regular expressions, i.e. matches the form `\/.*\/[dgimsuy]*` and can be compiled into a Regular Expression without error.
 The functions and regular expressions are used to test the nature of the key component at the same position as the function or regular expression.
 The functions should return truthy values for a match and falsy values for no match.
 Except, if a function returns DONE, enumeration will stop.

-If `keyMatch` is a function, a scan of all entries in the database will occur, but only those entries with keys that that result in a truthy value from `keyMatch` when passed as an argument will be yielded.
+- If `keyMatch` is a function, a scan of all entries in the database will occur, but only those entries with keys that that result in a truthy value from `keyMatch` when passed as an argument will be yielded.
 Except, if the function returns `DONE`, enumeration will stop.

-If `keyMatch` is an object, it must satisfy the range specification conditions of LMDB, i.e. it should have a `start` and/or `end`.
+- If `keyMatch` is an object, it must satisfy the range specification conditions of LMDB, i.e. it should have a `start` and/or `end`.
 If it has neither a `start` or `end`, a scan of all entries in the database will occur.

+### valueMatch

 `valueMatch` is optional and is used to filter out entries based on values.

-If it is a function, the function should return a truthy result for the value of the entry to be yielded or DONE.
-If it is an object, then the value property in the entry is expected to contain an object and for each entry, (`[property,test]`), in the `valueMatch` object the same property in the database entry value should be equal to `test` or if `test` is a function, calling it as `test(value[property],property,value)` should be truthy for the entry to be yielded.
+- If `valueMatch` is a function, the function should return a truthy result for the value of the entry to be yielded or DONE.
+- If `valueMatch` is an object, then the value property in the entry is expected to contain an object and for each entry, (`[property,test]`), in the `valueMatch` object the same property in the database entry value should be equal to `test`; or if `test` is an object, match recursively; or if `test` is a function, calling it as `test(value[property],property,value)` should be truthy for the entry to be yielded.
 Note, `property` can also be a serialized regular expression.
-Finally, you can also use the utility function `limit` to stop enumeration when a certain number of entries have been yielded or provide `limit` as an option to `getRangeWhere`.
+You can also use the utility function `limit` to stop enumeration when a certain number of entries have been yielded or provide `limit` as an option to `getRangeWhere`.

+### select

 `select` is optional and used to reduce (or rarely increase) the size of yielded values by deleting. modifying, or adding properties.
 By default, entire values are returned.

-If `select` is a function if gets the value right before yield and can modify it in any manner chosen.
-If `select` is an object it behaves similar to `valueMatch` except that if the property value is a function it is called as `select[property](object[property],{key,object,root,as})` and the result is used as the value of the property in the yielded value.
+- If `select` is a function if gets the value right before yield and can modify it in any manner chosen.
+- If `select` is an object it behaves similar to `valueMatch` except that if the property value is a function it is called as `select[property](object[property],{key,object,root,as}=options)` and the result is used as the value of the property in the yielded value.
 If the function returns `undefined`, the property is deleted from the yielded value.
 Otherwise, if the property value does not equal the value of the property in the yielding value, the property is deleted.
-The options argument provided to selection functions defined on the select object get the current `key`, the `object` being tested, the `root` object (i.e. the value being yielded), a key alias `as` if a regular expression with a selection group was used to match the `key`.
+The `options` argument provided to selection functions defined on the select object get the current `key`, the `object` being tested, the `root` object (i.e. the value being yielded), a key alias `as` if a regular expression with a selection group was used to match the `key`.
 Here is an example selection object:

 ```javascript
     {